wavemaker/docs/learn/how-tos/building-pwa-app.md

 ## Steps to Set App Icon

+When PWA is installed on mobile phone if you provide an app icon, then that icon will be shown in the the mobile home screen.
 You can set the app icon as a user-provided icon for PWA in WaveMaker.
 Please find the steps below to add the app icon.

 1. Create a folder named “PWA-icons” in the root directory of a project.